Sally Hemings

+Multiple lines of evidence, including modern DNA analyses, indicate that Jefferson impregnated Hemings several times over the years they lived together on Jefferson's Monticello estate, and historians now broadly agree that he was the father of her five children.
+Whether this should be described as rape remains a matter of controversy, as there is no evidence that Jefferson forced Hemings to have intimate relations; however, if Jefferson did force her, there would be limited evidence given his ownership of her and the inherent insularity of a slave estate.
+Additionally, her ability to consent is dubious given Jefferson's near-complete control over Hemings as his property and the fact that she was between 14 and 16 years old when he began having sex with her, while he was in his 40s.
+Four of Hemings' children survived into adulthood and were freed by Jefferson or his will as they came of age.
+Hemings died in Charlottesville, Virginia, in 1835 in the home of her freed sons.

 The historical question of whether Jefferson was the father of Hemings' children is the subject of the Jefferson–Hemings controversy.
-Following renewed historical analysis in the late 20th century, two different societies dedicated to preserving the legacy of Jefferson hired commissions which reached opposite conclusions.
-The Thomas Jefferson Foundation hired a commission of scholars and scientists who worked with a 1998–1999 genealogical DNA test that was published in 2000 that found a match between the Jefferson male line and a descendant of Hemings' youngest son, Eston Hemings.
-The Foundation asserted that Jefferson fathered Eston and likely her other five children as well.
-However, the Thomas Jefferson Heritage Society commissioned a panel of Scholars of History in 2001 that unanimously agreed that it has not been proven that Thomas Jefferson fathered Sally Hemings' children.
+Following renewed historical analysis in the late 20th century, the Thomas Jefferson Foundation empaneled a commission of scholars and scientists who worked with a 1998–1999 genealogical DNA test that found a match between the Jefferson male line and a descendant of Hemings' youngest son, Eston Hemings.
+The Foundation's panel concluded that Jefferson fathered Eston and likely her other five children as well.
+A rival society was then founded, the Thomas Jefferson Heritage Society, which commissioned another panel of scholars in 2001 that found that it had not been proven that Thomas Jefferson fathered Sally Hemings' children; the panel, however, was unable to disprove that Thomas Jefferson had fathered her children.
 In 2018, the Thomas Jefferson Foundation of Monticello announced its plans to have an exhibit titled Life of Sally Hemings, and affirmed that it was treating as a settled issue that Jefferson was the father of her known children.
-The exhibit opened in June 2018.